Barista Express $700 vs Gaggia $449 vs Silvia $995 2026

 The espresso quality is excellent.
 The grouphead distributes water evenly.
 The 9 bar pressure is consistent.
 The preinfusion ramps smoothly rather than spiking suddenly like the Gaggia.
 Shots pull clean, with good body and clarity.

 In blind cuppings, the Silvia often outperforms the Breville.
 The Breville's limiting factor is the grinder; the Silvia has no grinder, so quality depends entirely on your external grinder.
-Pair a Silvia with a $150 Baratza Encore or Wilfa Svart, and you'll pull shots that rival machines at 3–4x the price.
+Pair a Silvia with a $150 Baratza Encore on Amazon or Wilfa Svart on Amazon, and you'll pull shots that rival machines at 3, 4x the price.

 Temperature stability on the Silvia is good but not perfect.
 Like all single-boiler machines, you experience temperature swing when you steam milk.
 However, the larger boiler means the swing is smaller (maybe ±5°C instead of ±10°C).
 This translates to less sour or bitter shots in the pull immediately after steaming.